hopkins385/ragna-studio-backend/README.md

 This backend is part of the complete RAGNA Studio platform:

-- **[RAGNA Studio Backend](https://github.com/hopkins385/ragna-studio-backend)** (this repository) - AI-powered API backend
+- **[RAGNA Studio Backend](https://github.com/hopkins385/ragna-studio-backend)** (this repository) - NestJs API backend
 - **[RAGNA Studio Frontend](https://github.com/hopkins385/ragna-studio-frontend)** - Modern Vue3-based user interface
 - **[RAGNA SDK](https://github.com/hopkins385/ragna-sdk)** - TypeScript SDK for easy integration into your own software

+### Microservices

+- **RAG Server**: Handles document parsing and embedding generation
+- **NER Server**: Performs Named Entity Recognition on text data
+- **WebSocket Gateway**: Manages real-time communication for chat features
+- **WebScraper Server**: Fetches and processes web content

-For the full experience, you'll want to set up both the backend and frontend repositories.
+For the full experience, you'll want to set up both the backend, the frontend and all the microservices.
 The SDK provides a convenient way to integrate RAGNA Studio's AI capabilities into your own applications with type-safe API calls and built-in error handling.

 ## 🌟 Features